MartinSchmitz95/bio_data_scripts/README.md

 ## Synthetic Nanopore Graphs
 Create Raven Graphs directly from a Reference Genome.
 Use Nanosim to create synthetic reads and call Raven to create the graph.

+## Split Fasta Ref
+Split a .fasta reference file into one fasta file per entry.